jiaolovekt/Qbitsnapshot/README.md

 Script automatically restart qbit and recreate snapshot everyday for updates of new torrents.

 PS:
-*    Sometimes script will report fsck and fs corrupt, that's an expected situation, just ignore and all modifications are NOT written to original disks.
+*    Sometimes script will report fsck and fs corrupt, that's an expected situation, just ignore since all modifications are NOT written to original disks.
 *    Do NOT upload torrents to snapshoted qbit and do NOT download anything with it since all modifications are NOT written to original disks.